 - Thai Airways Royal Orchid Plus

-Get a $400 AMEX Travel credit each year
+Enjoy a $400 Amex Travel Credit each year

-AMEX Explorer Card Members receive a $400 travel credit to spend at AMEX Travel each membership year.
-This flexible credit can be used for flights, hotel or rental car bookings.
-You can use it for yourself or someone else – it’s your choice.
+This flexible credit can easily be redeemed online for flights, hotels, rental car bookings or experiences.
+You can use it for yourself or choose to book travel for someone else – it’s up to you.

-The AMEX Explorer Credit Card delivers a flat 2 Membership Rewards Gateway points awarded for each $1 spent, wherever you choose to make your purchase.
-The only exception to this is for spend with Government Bodies, where you’ll earn 0.5 points per $1 spent (reverting to 1 point per $1 spend from 15 April 2019).
+The Amex Explorer Credit Card delivers a flat earn rate of 2 Membership Rewards points for each $1 spent, wherever you choose to make your purchase.
+The only exception to this is for spend with Government Bodies, where you’ll earn 1 point per $1 spent.

-And like all AMEX consumer credit cards, there’s no spending cap, ever, so there is no limit to how many points you can earn each month or each year.
+Plus, there’s no spending cap, ever, and no limit to how many points you can earn each month or each year.

 Save money with a suite of included insurances

-- Smartphone Screen Insurance: You’ll get up to $500 of screen repairs if you accidentally break your smartphone screen, with a 10% claim excess (limitation of twice per year)
+If you’re as clumsy as me, you’re sure to take comfort with access to complimentary Smartphone Screen Insurance, which could help to cover those inevitable breakages.
+You’ll get up to $500 of screen repairs if you accidentally break your smartphone screen, with a 10% claim excess.